madeInLagny/TDR-EN-BLOG/README.md

 categories: (Write 5 relevant tags for the blog post.
 Each tag must be comma separated.
 Wrap the list within [ ].
 No numbered list.
 If it makes sense try to use one of the following tags: vat, uk, eu, partnership, hmrc, global ecommerce, cross-border returns, customs regulations, supply chain management, ai-powered logistics, ai in trade, eu ai act, customs operations, international trade efficiency, ai-powered customs duty refunds, eu customs reforms, global retailers, duty drawback refunds, vat implications, ask the expert, retail returns, customs costs, cross-border trade, logistics management, customer satisfaction, automation, blockchain, consumer behavior, e-commerce trends.
 Tell me if you created new tags)
 image: (leave blank)
 comments: false
 --- then add the blog text converted into markdown format.
 Make sure to keep the markdown syntax available for copying into visual code.
-The first paragraph must had a > to emphasize it.
+The first paragraph must have a > to emphasize it.
 I will copy the article in the following prompt